 NAUPA: Search the national database of unclaimed property, offered through the National Association of Unclaimed Property Administrators (NAUPA), to see if you have unclaimed property in other states.

-NAUPA Tips: Help prevent your property from being unclaimed by following these tips from NAUPA.
+NAUPA Tips (PDF): Help prevent your property from being unclaimed by following these tips from NAUPA.